 Join contest: This screen looks like a marketplace of contests with endless options.
 No system intelligence has been built here for the beginner OR mature users/players.
 High cognitive and visual load, which can lead users to some random selections OR in case of frustration can lead to drop-offs OR delete the application after investing a lot of time.

 System intelligence can be built on this screen for handling a various range of users e.g. beginner, intermediate or advanced by their need, understanding or behaviour.

 The number of problems I could identify can be solved easily to avoid users dissatisfaction and make them stick with the product for a longer period.
 The action items are as following:

-- The entire information architecture (navigation, content, user journey) needs to redefine from the scratch and also mandatory time investment required on building the product design system to define visual assets, and patterns.
+- The entire information architecture (navigation, content, user journey) needs to redefine from scratch and also mandatory time investment required on building the product design system to define visual assets, and patterns.

-- Should focus on solving 1 problem at a time, because human can only perform 1 task at a time “Multitasking is a myth”.
+- Should focus on solving 1 problem at a time, because a human can only perform 1 task at a time “Multitasking is a myth”.
 Having said that cover-up all possible scenarios and the relevant use-cases during the design thinking exercise and before the low-fi wireframes stage.